Anabarilius maculatus

-Anabarilius maculatus iss a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
+Anabarilius maculatus is a species of freshwater ray-finned fish belonging to the family Xenocyprididae, the East Asian minnows or sharpbellies.
 It is endemic to the Nan Pan Jiang basin in Yunnan, southern China.
 It is threatened by invasive non-native species, domestic and urban waste water, agricultural pollution and dams.
-The species have not been studied well, therefore its ranked as Data Deficient.
+The species has not been studied well, and therefore is ranked as Data Deficient.
 It grows to 13.9 cm standard length.